 Studio photographers will appreciate that the Hasselblad X1D (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the RX10 III are recent models that feature in their makers' current product line-up.
+Both the X1D and the RX10 III are recent models that are part of the current product line-up.
 The RX10 III replaced the earlier Sony RX10 II, while the X1D does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Sony websites.

 Review summary: Hasselblad X1D vs Sony RX10 III

 So what is the bottom line?
 Is there a clear favorite between the Hasselblad X1D and the Sony RX10 III?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.